MicrosoftDocs/query-docs/query-languages/dax/topn-function-dax.md

 ## Example

-The following formula creates a measure that returns the top 10 sold products by sales amount.
+The following measure formula returns the top 10 sold products by sales amount.

 ```dax
 = SUMX(